What to Know about PPP Loan Forgiveness and Fraud

 - Employee retention tax credit (ERTC): The ERTC is a refundable credit that businesses can claim on qualified wages, including certain health insurance costs, paid to employees.
 Eligible businesses may use both an ERTC and PPP loan.
 The credit can only be taken on wages that are not forgiven or expected to be forgiven under PPP.

-- Economic injury disaster loan (EIDL): An EIDL may be used to pay fixed debts, payroll, accounts payable, and other bills that can't be paid due to COVID-19.
+- Economic injury disaster loan (EIDL): An EIDL could be used to pay fixed debts, payroll, accounts payable, and other bills that can't be paid due to COVID-19.
 While businesses can accept both a PPP loan and an EIDL, they can't cover payroll expenses with both loans.
 In this instance, the PPP loan would be used to cover these costs.